Bow varieties as symplectic reductions of $T^*(G/P)$: Equivariant cohomology of 2 -row bow varieties

 So it's isomorphic to

 If we track the $T$ action carefully, we will find that $ (\underset{c_i=0}{\prod}\mathbb{C}^\times_i)\times \mathbb{T}_{double}\times h\mathbb{C}^\times$ acts trivially and $\mathbb{T}_{mid}$ acts just as the maximal torus of $GL_{u_n-p}$.
 We are done. \end{proof} Recall that by Theorem~\ref{pointful}, we know that pointful bow varieties are obtained by symplectic reduction.
 So one can talk about the Kirwan surjectivity with respect to this quotient.
-By following Remark~\ref{compare}, Lemma~\ref{add_1}, and the explicit construction of Hanany-Witten isomorphisms in \cite{https://doi.org/10.48550/arxiv.2012.07814}, we have the following corollary. \begin{corollary} Kirwan surjectivity for equivariant cohomology holds for the bow varieties in Theorem~\ref{firstcal}. \end{corollary}
+By following Remark~\ref{compare}, Lemma~\ref{add_1}, and the explicit construction of Hanany-Witten isomorphisms in \cite{RimanyiShou:2020}, we have the following corollary.